JuliaEarth/GeoArtifacts.jl/README.md

 ```
 help?> INMET

-  Provides functions to load data from the INMET API.
-Please check their docstrings for more details:
+  Provides functions to (down)load data from the INMET API.

+  Please check the docstring of each function for more details:

     •  INMET.stations

+    •  INMET.on

 julia> INMET.stations()
 566×13 GeoTable over 566 PointSet{3,Float64}